grafana/grafana/docs/sources/features/panels/stat.md

   * If your query returns multiple series or you have set **Show** to `All values` then the visualization will repeat for every series or row.
 This orientation option will control in what direction it will repeat.
 ** Color
-  * `Value`: Color the value and graph area only
+  * `Value` - Color the value and graph area only
-  * `Background`: Color the background
+  * `Background` - Color the background
 ** Graph
-  * `None`: Disable the graph / sparkline
+  * `None` - Disable the graph / sparkline
-  * `Area graph`: Show area graph below value.
+  * `Area graph` - Show area graph below value.
 This requires that your query returns a time column.
 ** Justify
-  * `Auto`: If only a single value is shown (no repeat) the value is centered.
+  * `Auto` - If only a single value is shown (no repeat) the value is centered.
 If multiple series or rows the value is
   * left aligned.
-  * `Center`: Force center alignment.
+  * `Center` - Force center alignment.

 ### Auto layout